Content on this page was generated by AI and has not been manually reviewed.

 Verify leak protection and kill switch

 Turn off the VPN and try to access a blocked site to test the kill switch.
 Then reconnect and confirm traffic resumes through the VPN when re-enabled.
-Google gemini and vpns why its not working and how to fix it
+Why your vpn isnt working at school and what you can do about it 2026

 Speed test